PVahr/fluid_front_video_analysis/README.md

 This is the handy interactive cropping of the video:
 ![Screenshot](docs_pics/interactive_cropping.png)

-This is the hand cropping in time of the video, based on the frame number:
+This is the handy cropping in time of the video, based on the frame number:
 ![Screenshot](docs_pics/interactive_time_cropping.png)